bharathlakshman/market/README.md

 # market
-This is work in progress
+This is work(no longer) in progress

 Platform for consumers to build there own shop and sell merchandise to there closest customers online.